SAP/open-ux-odata/docs/MockserverAPI.md

         return this.base.updateEntry(keyValues, newData);
     } else if (odataRequest.tenantId === 'tenant-007') {
-        // For tenant-007 we will update an entity in a different service using cross-service communication const otherServiceEntity = await this.base.getOtherServiceEntityInterface('/other/service', 'RelatedEntity');
+        // For tenant-007 we will update an entity in a different service using cross-service communication const otherServiceEntity = await this.base.getEntityInterface('RelatedEntity', '/other/service');
         if (otherServiceEntity) {
             // Cross-service updateEntry works just like this.base.updateEntry - automatic data merging await otherServiceEntity.updateEntry(keyValues, { status: 'updated_from_main_service' });